 Roaming the vicinity of Virginia Commonwealth University, I found a spot just across from Grace and Holy Trinity Episcopal Church where I could get a few action shots:

 USA.
 New Zealand.
 France.
 Australia.
 It’s fascinating to me to watch the time trials, watch the bicycles and their riders in their caravans: motorcycle, bike, car following.
 Like the transit of a planet, the procession has a period, a rhythm, a time.
 Yet the photos reveal globe-spanning difference and subtle changes in expression.
 Joy, concentration, effort.
-All kinds of time.